robertkovacs/Literate/Literate.md

 ## Weave a prose block

-Weaving a prose block is not very complicated.
+Weaving a prose block is not very complicated:

+Here we use the same regex to actually perform the substitution.
+Double dollars mean a block math which means we have to use a div.
+For inline math (single dollars) we use a span.
+After that substitution we replace all backslash dollars to real dollar signs.

+Finally we add this html to the output and add a newline for good measure.

 ```d
 string html;